isabelarvelo/sustainable-food-source-finder/README.md

 ## Gen AI Usage

 * I Used GenAI to help me:
+    * Brainstorm the best way to structure the repo
     * Format the Streamlit pages.
 The CSS code was created by iterating with Claude Sonnet 3.5.
     * Create the choropleth map and display it successfully in Streamlit.
     * Debug API errors and MongoDB connection issues.
     * Write documentation strings for functions
+    * Make my code more modular with helper functions
     * Proofread and edit the README file and text in the Streamlit app.
-* I gave GenAI the project requirements outlined in the class slides and the project rubric and asked it to grade me across thoe criteria.
+* I gave GenAI the project requirements outlined in the class slides and the project rubric and asked it to grade me across the specified criteria.

 ## Other Resources Used